Unlocking the Secrets to a Longer, Stronger Life

 However, in humans, lower protein intake is associated with more frailty.

-Vegetarians with lower protein intake have lower all-cause and mortality, but only if they have a healthy lifestyle.
+Vegetarians with lower protein intake have lower all-cause and cancer mortality, but only if they have a healthy lifestyle.

 On the other hand, high protein intake in healthy individuals has similar mortality rates as vegetarians.